codepath/android_guides/Fragment-Navigation-Drawer.md

    }
 ```

-Next, we need to make sure the synchronize the state whenever the screen is restored or there is a configuration change (i.e screen rotation):
+Next, we need to make sure we synchronize the state whenever the screen is restored or there is a configuration change (i.e screen rotation):

 ```java
     @Override